The Fox Sisters

 If the Fox Sisters were ever genuinely in contact with spirit is a big question in spiritualist circles.
 In 1888, Maggie was destitute and offered a tell-all for $1,500 which was a sizeable sum.
 At a public event at the New York Academy of Music, Maggie sat on stage with her sisters in the audience nodding along, and outlined how they had accomplished their feats.

 The sisters, forty years prior, had schemed to trick their parents for fun.
 In addition, she admitted to creating thuds by rolling apples down the stairs to sound like footsteps.
 They banged on the walls at night.
 More importantly, they had learned to contort muscles and joints to crack and pop.
 It all came to head that night when their mother entered their bedroom and asked questions of Mr. Split-foot.
 Kate tried to explain away the sounds by saying that the next morning was April Fools’ Day and someone was just trying to prank them.
-The neighbors arrived in and the sisters continued their charade. then they had committed to the lie and felt they had to continue it rather than dishonor the family in a small community.
+The neighbors arrived in and the sisters continued their charade.
+By then they had committed to the lie and felt they had to continue it rather than dishonor their family in such a small community.